umsi/Online-Study-Game/README.md

 ## Admin panel

 The standard Django admin application can be accessed at `<application_url>/admin`.
-The username and password are set using the `ADMIN_USERNAME` and `ADMIN_PASSWORD` environment variables.
+The username and password are set using a database fixture found in `games/invest_game/fixtures/users.json`.

 From the admin panel, you can export study data to a CSV file.